 PMC is committed to delivering solutions that create sustainable growth for public media.

-PMC’s Channel X is an open online marketplace where content producers can upload media for broadcasters to discover, license and share with audiences.
+Channel X is an emerging online marketplace where content producers can upload media for broadcasters to discover, license and share with audiences.
 Broadcasters can diversify core program offerings with Channel X’s news, film and music media by downloading individual files or subscribing to content blocks.
 Channel X is built on a custom CMS that supports a sophisticated metadata collection and allows the upload and delivery of large video files.
 This product is funded by the Wyncote Foundation, the John D. and Catherine T. MacArthur Foundation, and the John S. and James L. Knight Foundation.
-To learn more visit: www.channelx.org
+To learn more visit: www.channelx.org.

 Live performance music videos will be aggregated on a national website and mobile app.
 Member stations have their own locally branded and curated video channel, which can be shared with audiences over their web, mobile and social media platforms, and some public television stations.
 Members upload their in-studio performance videos into the VuHaus archive and then download from this exclusive database to populate their station’s video channel.
 The national website is a curated site showcasing the best videos from around the country.

 This project received seed funding from Corporation for Public Broadcasting.
 The CMS platform for the video showcase is funded by Channel X grants from the Wyncote Foundation and the John D. and Catherine T. MacArthur Foundation, and the John S. and James L. Knight Foundation.
 To learn more visit: www.vuhaus.com.